asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 Now it was time to see where Michael Palmer had died.

 Matt showered, dressed in his usual field work clothes—dark pants, button-down shirt, tie, jacket that could conceal his weapon.
 He packed his notebook, camera, and evidence kit, though Morrison's team had already processed the scene thoroughly.
 Sometimes you found things on a second look.
 Sometimes you just needed to understand the space.
+>NITPICK: no ties and no jackets.
+These guys are not typical "suit and tie" feds.
+Casual slacks (Dockers-esque) with a button down shirt.

 He met Brandon in the lobby at seven-fifteen.
 Brandon looked tired but focused, carrying his messenger bag and a travel mug of coffee from the hotel's breakfast bar.

-"Ready?"
-Matt asked.

-"Yeah."
+They grabbed pastries from the continental breakfast—neither of them was particularly hungry, but experience had taught them to eat when they could.
+Crime scenes had a way of killing appetite.

+"How'd you sleep?"
+Matt asked as they walked to the car.

+"Couple hours."
+Brandon settled into the passenger seat.
+"You?"

+"About the same."
+>NITPICK: I think Matt sleeps better than Brandon on a case.
+How does he say he got 5 or 6 without sounding competitive or braggy?

 They drove through morning Omaha traffic, heading west toward the suburbs.
 The city had that early February look—snow piled gray along curbs, bare trees, the sky a flat winter white that promised nothing.
 Matt navigated using the GPS while Brandon studied crime scene photos on his laptop one more time.